Want to earn continuing education credit for this article? Learn more.

-- Get Up and Move – Whether behind a wheel, in front of a computer or just watching TV, sitting for extended periods of time is one of the worst positions for the low back.
-The spinal discs are spongy and cushion the vertebrae, but they naturally have poor blood supply.
-Upon getting up and moving, fluid circulates around the discs.
-On the other hand, sitting starves the discs of fluid making them vulnerable to damage.
+- Movement – Whether behind the wheel, in front of a computer, or just watching TV, sitting for extended periods is one of the worst positions for the low back.
+The spinal discs are spongy and cushion the vertebrae, but they naturally have a poor blood supply.
+Upon getting up and moving, fluid circulates the discs.
+On the other hand, sitting starves the discs of fluid, making them vulnerable to damage.

 - Stretch and Strengthen Core Muscles – Most physicians agree that regular stretching and strengthening of the core muscles constitute the most important lifestyle practices for preventing back pain.
-Advise clients in a safe stretch and strengthen program with a focus on back, abdominal, oblique and leg muscles.
+Advise clients in a safe stretch and strengthen program focusing on back, abdominal, oblique, and leg muscles.

 - Lift Properly – Those who lift heavy objects for a living are well aware of the importance of body mechanics, but the rest of us may not be.
-Always engage abdominal muscles during a lift, bend the knees, keep back straight, don’t bend at the waist, keep object close to the body, do not hold an item higher than armpits or lower than knees, don’t move something over 20 percent of your body weight, don’t pivot, twist or turn while lifting, point feet at the item being lifted, and only change direction with the feet (not the waist).
-These instructions will help prevent back muscles from being strained.
+Always engage abdominal muscles during a lift, bend the knees, keep back straight, don’t bend at the waist, keep the object close to the body, do not hold an item higher than armpits or lower than knees, don’t move something over 20 percent of your body weight, don’t pivot, twist or turn while lifting, point feet at the item being lifted, and only change direction with the feet (not the waist).

 - Wear Back-Friendly Shoes – Supportive, low-heeled or flat shoes are crucial for preventing back injury.
-Although high heels may be high fashion, they increase the arch in the low back.
-This spinal alignment change increases one’s susceptibility to low back injury.
+Although high heels may be high fashion, they may increase the curvature of the lumbar or cervical areas (hyperlordosis).
+This spinal alignment change increases one’s susceptibility to a low back injury.

 Because they offer one of the most effective techniques for relieving low back pain, massage therapists are in an ideal position to advise their clients on injury prevention.
-By emphasizing the hazards of smoking, sitting and wearing high heels while also encouraging proper strengthening, stretching and lifting, therapists can effectively help their clients get rid of low back pain for good.
+By emphasizing the hazards of smoking, sitting, and wearing high heels while encouraging proper strengthening, stretching, and lifting, therapists can effectively help their clients get rid of low back pain.

 Earn continuing education credit for this article contained in our Low Back Pain series.
 Click here to enroll.